 I’ve binged many TV series since the arrival of Netflix.
 Hell, even before Netflix I used to binge Gilmore Girls on DVD and seasons of the Challenge and Survivor online.
-Sometimes there’s just nothing better than settling into a big pile of blankets and pillows with a jug of water, some popcorn, and a binge-worthy tv show.
+Sometimes there’s just nothing better than settling into a big pile of blankets with a jug of water, some popcorn, and a binge-worthy tv show.

 And if there’s anything I know for sure, it’s that I still have a ton of TV shows and movies to watch.
 There are just so many stories out there.
-And I’m sure there are a lot of great ones that I haven’t gotten to yet (*Note – I’m always open to suggestions).
+And I’m sure there are a lot of great ones that I haven’t gotten to yet. (*Note – I’m always open to suggestions).

 But there are also a lot of great ones that I have watched, thought were fantastic, and are worth telling everyone else to watch too.
 So here they are: